deepanshubadshah/Dev_Social/README.md

- Notifier panel will show recently generated posts (Django signals used here), Comments and reply on posts (Javascript, Ajax has been used to prevent page reload), Like and dislike a post(Javascript, Ajax has been used)
+ Notifier panel will show recently generated posts (Django signals used here), Comments and reply on posts (Javascript, Ajax has been used to prevent page reload), Like and dislike a post(Javascript, Ajax has been used) profile search

 To do:

-profile search, follow other users, Posts with images and video, Chat option, User status (using django.core.cache)
+follow other users, Posts with images and video, Chat option, User status (using django.core.cache)